clearhanhui/ParquetLoader/readme.md

 * Streamingly load large parquet dataset, eg. Hive tables stored with parquet format.
 * Almost zero-redundancy loading across ranks & workers when distributed training.
-* (TODO) Preload asynchronously for better efficiency.
+* Preload asynchronously to overlap training and loading for better efficiency.

 It also has limitations: